armaninspace/hrocket/README.md

 1. The bootstrap theme will be used to build the first theme

 ## Blog listing page (Full content or Teaser)
-For showing full content or teaser on blog listing page there is an option for setting in "/hrocket/src/content/blogs_list/blogs.Rmd"
+For showing full content or teaser on blog listing page there is an option for setting in "/hrocket/src/content/blogs_list/blogs.Rmd"<br />
-teaser: "full"  (For full content)
+teaser: "full"  (For full content) <br />
 teaser: "half"  (For content as teaser)

 ## Path Settings